morris/graphqlade/docs/server-side/security.md

 Restricts the number of levels in GraphQL operations.
 This control is especially important for schemas where circular operations can be constructed.

+## Error Masking

+Use `resolverErrorHandler` to mask errors unsafe for clients.

 ## Example (Express)

 ```ts